CloudByGalaxy/galaxy-community-writers/CONTRIBUTING.md

 - Choose topics with broad community appeal
 - Consider current trends and pain points

-### Writing Tips
-- Start with a clear problem statement
-- Use real-world examples
-- Include step-by-step instructions
-- Test all your code before submitting
-- Consider different skill levels in your explanations

 ### Review Process
 - Respond promptly to feedback
 - Ask questions if feedback isn't clear